 The golf swing is a complex motion that includes several key components.
 The first part is the grip.
 In this part, the right hand and the left wrist are brought down close to the body’s right side.
 The second part involves rolling the wrists through a 90-degree angle.
-The final part involves bringing the back of the left hand and the clubface around 케이렌탈
+The final part involves bringing the back of the left hand and the clubface around 케이렌탈 perpendicular to the direction of the body.

 Two-plane golf swing